-Each session consists of a lesson, practice game, and individual coaching.
 From time to time, students also work on puzzles and exercises to sharpen their mental acuity and reinforce the lesson.
 The time is roughly split evenly between formal instruction and practicing what you learned.
-Most sessions are 1 hour long but advanced and team sessions are longer.
+Most sessions are 1 hour long but advanced sessions can be longer.

 2. When are the classes?

 We are open to organizing a class anytime of the day:

 - Morning as part of the school curriculum

 - Lunchtime as an alternative option to recess time